 Another thing to keep in mind is that Planted tanks are not good for raising fry or breeding.
 If you are looking to breed, the best practice are bare bottom tanks.

 There are tons of breeds of Discus.
 They are all long-lived, get large, and can be breed under the right conditions.
-We have two types of Discuss in our hobby:
+We have two types of Discus in our hobby:

 - Wild Discus

 - Domestic Discus

 The wild discus are the original Discus where our domestics come from.
 The Blue Green wild discus is where most of our Domestic Discus come from.

 The Heckel Discus is one of the most sought after wild Discus.
 They are found in the Rio Negro.
 They are one of the most demanding Discus to keep in the aquarium due to their pH requirements.
 They prefer a pH closer to 4.0, which is a challenge for many aquarium keepers.

 All wild Discus are imported and difficult to keep in comparison to domestically bred Discus who are used to aquarium environments.
 Wild caught Discus are best kept to the experts and Discus enthusiast.